2025–26 Reading F.C. season: July

 On 1 July, Reading announced new one-year contracts with Tivonge Rushesha and Jeriel Dorsett.

-On 2 July, Reading announced new contracts for Ashqar Ahmed, Jacob Borgnis, Carter Bowdery, Phillip Duah, Sam Harrison, Abraham Kanu, Shay Spencer, Basil Tuma and Josh Welland.
+With new contracts announced the next day for Ashqar Ahmed, Jacob Borgnis, Carter Bowdery, Phillip Duah, Sam Harrison, Abraham Kanu, Shay Spencer, Basil Tuma and Josh Welland.
 Ashqar Ahmed and Josh Welland both signed two-year contracts whilst Jacob Borgnis, Carter Bowdery, Phillip Duah, Sam Harrison, Abraham Kanu, Shay Spencer and Basil Tuma all signed one-year deals.

-On 4 July, Reading announced that Jeremiah Okine-Peters and Luke Howard had both signed new one-year contracts with the club, and that they had signed Matty Jacob on loan from Hull City for the season.
-Also on the same day, Reading confirmed that Michael Craig had left the club after turning down a new contract in order to sign with Leyton Orient, with Leyton Orient paying an undisclosed fee in order to avoid a compensation hearing.
+On 4 July, Reading announced that Jeremiah Okine-Peters and Luke Howard had both signed new one-year contracts with the club, and that they had signed Matty Jacob on loan from EFL Championship club Hull City for the season.
+Also on the same day, Reading confirmed that Michael Craig had left the club after turning down a new contract to sign with fellow EFL League One club Leyton Orient, with Leyton Orient paying an undisclosed fee to avoid a compensation hearing.

-On 4 July, Sky Sports announced the matches that will be shown on TV for the first two months of the season with Reading's first match of the season away to Lincoln City (on 2 August 2025) to be shown Sky Sports+, their first home match against Huddersfield Town (on 9 August 2025) to also be shown on Sky Sports+ and their away match against Bolton Wanderers (on 20 August 2025) to be shown on the Sky Sports Football TV channel.
+On 4 July, Sky Sports announced the matches that will be shown on TV for the first two months of the season with Reading's first match of the season away to Lincoln City (on 2 August 2025), their first home match against Huddersfield Town (on 9 August 2025) and their away match against Bolton Wanderers (on 20 August 2025).